oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.18 Topic Mapping and Aliasing

-[On the gateway the mapping table between registered topic ids and topic names MUST be implemented per client (and not by a single shared pool between all clients), to reduce the risk of an incorrect topic id from a client matching another client's valid topic.]{.mark}
+[On the gateway the mapping table between registered session]{.mark} [topic alias]{.mark} [and topic names MUST be implemented per client (and not by a single shared pool between all clients), to reduce the risk of an incorrect topic alias]{.mark} [from a client matching another client's valid topic.]{.mark}

-For performance and efficiency reasons the broker may choose to align topic aliases for registered normal topic aliases between multiple clients.
-The mapping table of predefined topic aliases is separate from normal registered aliases.
-It is global and shared between all clients and gateways and may overlap with registered aliases, since it is in a different pool.
+For performance and efficiency reasons the broker may choose to align topic aliases for registered session topic aliases between multiple clients.
+The mapping table of predefined topic aliases is separate from session registered aliases.
+It is global and shared between all clients and gateways and may overlap with session registered aliases, since it is in a different pool.

 ## 4.19 Predefined topic aliases and short topic names

 A "predefined" topic alias is a topic alias whose mapping to a topic name is known in advance by both the client' application and the gateway.
 This is indicated in the *Flags* field of the packet.
-When using pre-defined topic aliases, both sides can start immediately with the sending of PUBLISH packets; there is no need for the REGISTER procedure as in the case of "normal" topic aliases.
+When using predefined topic aliases, both sides can start immediately with the sending of PUBLISH packets; there is no need for the REGISTER procedure as in the case of Session topic aliases.
 When receiving a PUBLISH packet with a predefined topic alias, of which the mapping to a topic name is unknown, the receiver should return a PUBACK with the *ReasonCode= "*Unknown Topic Alias*"*.

-[The presence of a pre-defined topic alias does not imply any other meaning onto the topic name / topic filter itself.
+[The presence of a predefined topic alias does not imply any other meaning onto the topic name / topic filter itself.
 All lifecycle operations, for example SUBSCRIBE / UNSUBSCRIBE may still be used in the use of these aliases except for REGISTER.]{.mark}

 A "short" topic name is a topic name that has a fixed length of two bytes.
 It could be carried together with the data within a PUBLISH packet, thus no
 REGISTER procedure is needed for a short topic name.
-Otherwise, all rules that apply to normal topic names also apply to short topic names.
+Otherwise, all rules that apply to session topic names also apply to short topic names.
 Note however that it does not make sense to do wildcarding in subscriptions to short topic names, because it is not possible to define a meaningful name hierarchy with only two characters.